ChatTheatre/SkotOS-Doc/Developer/LinodeWorkflow.md

 When developing SkotOS and SkotOS-based apps/games on a Linode server, there are particular operations you'll want to accomplish.
 You may also want to know just how the [server was installed](./setup_vps.md).

+Some of this workflow is about dealing with [multiple repos](./Games_and_Multiple_Repos.md) and/or files vs in-memory objects.
+So that's relevant here too.

 ## Debugging

 You can see quite a few of the logfiles in realtime if you run /var/skotos/deploy_scripts/stackscript/show_all_logs.sh.
 This shows the DGD logfile, websocket tunnel logs and auth server logs.